AlionGreen/aliongreen.github.io/posts/remote-thread-injection.md

 - still detectable by most AV/EDRs
 - may not work on all windows versions

-Native APIs or Undocumented APIs are kind of wrapers on Standardad API. the standard api actually are working on these apis on a higher level. microsoft doesn't recommend using these APIs. if you look at the following picture you can see how these APIs are working. in order to interact with operating system programmers use standard APIs (win 32 apis) that are recommended by microsoft. at bottem of these apis there are native apis that you can find them in NTDLL.dll. native api also interact with os kernel using syscalls. microsoft uses this archtecht to change the os without affecting the standard APIs. in the previous level we used standard APIs to do our job. here we go one layer deeper and use native APIs.
+In order to interact with the operating system, programmers use Standard APIs (Win 32 APIs) that are recommended by Microsoft.
+Standard Windows APIs are a kind of wrapper for Native APIs.
+Native APIs or Undocumented APIs could be found in the ntdll.dll library.
+Microsoft doesn't recommend using these APIs. if you look at the second diagram you can see how these APIs are working. native APIs also interact with os kernel using syscalls.
+Microsoft uses this architecture because it can change the OS kernel without affecting the standard APIs.

-Native APIs are called undocumented APIs because mostly you can't find a formal documentation to use them. we can find the way of using them mosty by seeing other people efforts and researching around them to see how they work. most of these APIs names start with Nt or Zw.
+Native APIs are also called undocumented APIs because you can't usually find official documentats to use them. we can find a way of using them mostly by seeing other people's code, unofficial documents, or researching around them to see how they work. most of these APIs names start with Nt or Zw.
-Let's go to do our jobs and go through the steps.

-here we have a couple of more steps to use NTAPIS first we should load ntdll.dll which contains these APIS then we should define function pointers and get the base address of these function to these pointers.
+In the previous section, we used standard APIs to do our job. here we go one layer deeper and use native APIs. we have a couple of more steps to use NTAPIS. for using Native APIs. first, we need to load the ntdll.dll into our malware process. then we should define function pointers with the exact same format as the original function that we want to use, and export the base address of these functions to initialize these pointers.

-for loading ntdll.dll or anyother dll dynamicly into our running process we use [LoadLibraryW](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryw) function and it returns a handle to that library.
+for loading ntdll.dll or any other dll dynamically into our running process, we use the [LoadLibraryW](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryw) function and it returns a handle to that library.

 ```c
 HMODULE hNtdll = LoadLibraryW(L"ntdll");
 ```
-then we define a fucntion pointer and get the base address of function using **GetProcAddress** function and assign it to the pointer. here is the example for **NtOpenProcess**.
+then we define our function pointer type and get the base address of the function using the [GetProcAddress](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) function and assign it to the pointer. here is the example for [NtOpenProcess](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-ntopenprocess).
 ```c
 typedef NTSTATUS(NTAPI* pNtOpenProcess)(PHANDLE ProcessHandle, ACCESS_MASK AccessMask, POBJECT_ATTRIBUTES ObjectAttributes, PCLIENT_ID ClientID);
 pNtOpenProcess NtOpenProcess = (pNtOpenProcess)GetProcAddress(hNtdll, "NtOpenProcess");
 ```
-you should do this for all **NtWriteVirtualMemory**, **NtAllocateVirtualMemory**, **NtCreateThreadEx** functions. and take care that the pointer you define should exacly be like the original function. we should define a prototype of functions and we should define all the parameters for it. for finding the parameter and structure of an undocumented api you can use [http://undocumented.ntinternals.net/](http://undocumented.ntinternals.net/). but you may not find all the things in it. you can search for it and see other examples or even reverse ntdll.dll file to see how it exactly works.
+as you can see we defined our function type with the same parameters as the **NtOpenProcess** function. you should do this for all **NtWriteVirtualMemory**, **NtAllocateVirtualMemory**, **NtCreateThreadEx** functions. for finding the parameter and structure of an undocumented api you can use [http://undocumented.ntinternals.net/](http://undocumented.ntinternals.net/). but you may not find all the function definitions in it. you can search for it and see other people's codes or even looking inside the ntdll.dll library to see how it exactly works.

-### 1- opening target process (NtOpenProcess)
+### NtOpenProcess
-like the previous section we start by opening our target process but this time using [NtOpenProcess](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-ntopenprocess). this function does not return a Handle to our target process but we need to pass a handle pointer as argument(pass by refrence). we should also pass a pointer to an [OBJECT_ATTRIBUTES](https://docs.microsoft.com/en-us/windows/win32/api/ntdef/ns-ntdef-_object_attributes) structure and a pointer to a **Client ID** so let's define them. we should also initilize **OBJECT_ATTRIBUTES**  using [InitializeObjectAttributes](https://docs.microsoft.com/en-us/windows/win32/api/ntdef/nf-ntdef-initializeobjectattributes) macro and define **UNICODE_STRING** struct.
+like the previous section, we start by opening our target process but this time using [NtOpenProcess](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-ntopenprocess). this function does not return a Handle to our target process but we need to pass a handle pointer as the first argument(pass by reference). we should also pass a pointer to an [OBJECT_ATTRIBUTES](https://docs.microsoft.com/en-us/windows/win32/api/ntdef/ns-ntdef-_object_attributes) structure and a pointer to **Client ID** struct so let's define them. we should also initialize **OBJECT_ATTRIBUTES** using [InitializeObjectAttributes](https://docs.microsoft.com/en-us/windows/win32/api/ntdef/nf-ntdef-initializeobjectattributes) macro and define **UNICODE_STRING** struct.
 ```c
 #define InitializeObjectAttributes(p,n,a,r,s) { \
 (p)->Length = sizeof(OBJECT_ATTRIBUTES); \